I am an Assistant Professor in the Department of Economics at Trinity College Dublin.

 I am a co-founder of the IM-TCD (International Macro-TCD) research unit.

-- Paper “Did bank lending stifle innovation in Europe during the Great Recession?” (with Oana Peia) presented at the Financial Engineering and Banking Society (FEBS) (May 2019)
+- Paper “Did bank lending stifle innovation in Europe during the Great Recession?” (with Oana Peia) presented at the KOF Workshop – The Euro Area at 20 (November 2019)

 - Central Bank Reforms and Institutions (ifo DICE Report 1/2019, April 2019)